Batch Processing & Chunking Workflows

 try:

-# Consume the result inside the transaction function: the cursor
+# Consume the result INSIDE the transaction function: the cursor

 # is invalid once execute_write commits the managed transaction.